 Most teaching techniques in our schools are designed for linear-sequential learners whose learning progresses from easy to difficult material.
 Subjects are taught in a step-by-step fashion, practiced with drill and repetition, assessed under timed conditions, and then reviewed.
 Problem solving and learning is done in a systematic manner, using a series of logical steps: Memorize the math facts and then do algebra, or learn to read and write and then write your own story.

 While these techniques work for some learners, they are counter to the visual-spatial style.
 More and more, I see children on the visual-spatial spectrum who don’t yet have the sequential learning skills required early on in school.

 How to recognize a visual-spatial learner

-Below are some general identifiers from Silverman.
+Below are some general identifiers of visual-spatial, holistic learners.
 The appearance of one or even several of these does not necessarily indicate a visual-spatial learner.
 But if many indicators are evident, it’s worth looking into:

 - Thinks in images instead of words

 - Resists demonstrating what she or he knows